-"You can start these conversations with your children casually," says Makowka; this may take the pressure off for you and make your child feel more secure and comfortable.
-And remember that this is supposed to be a conversation.
+"You can start these conversations with your children casually," says Makowka, which may take the pressure off for you and make your child feel more secure and comfortable.
+Remember that this is supposed to be a conversation.
 "It's important for parents to listen to their children as much as they talk to and prepare their kids," she adds.

 How to Prepare Your Kids for Street Safety